The Ledge

 WOMAN

-There is no congruity between the mechanics of our interior world and how they appear to the outside.
+There is no congruity between the mechanics of our interior world and how they appear to those outside.
 It might be close to the truth to say that for how each of our actions is perceived by the world the true meaning is an inversion.
 For instance, they can understand a simple truth such as: they're blind to the halls of a secret church.
 But the real truth is that it is the eye who is blind to them.
 They fall not under his light, and thus do not exist.

 The thing about truth is that if you tell someone a truth, if they believe it they will find a way to connect what they already have in themselves to make it true, and will succeed - after all, the bedrock of each word is pure meaning itself.
 Language is one of a kind this way; its meanings have been crystallized, relative to one another, with calculated margins of ambiguity... past which you are simply wrong.
 Of course, people no longer care about just being wrong as long as they're having fun and connecting.
 They are fine with temporary connections, with watching them form and break....
+But even if our magic could be entirely codified in letter – which it cannot – they will miss the mark when they try to explain it, for they have not received the bestowal of sight.
+How could they, without having paid the price?

 EXT.
 WOMAN ON THE STREET